 Finally, try out all the algorithms and techniques learned, in hackathons or Kaggle challenges.
 Kaggle simplifies the learning experience by providing GPUs free of cost for around a third of a day.

-What Next?
+What Next on ML?
 Applications and much more

 Machine Learning has extended to possibly every domain related to our daily lives.
 It plays an active role in prediction, detection, recommendation engines, search engines, healthcare, robotics, control systems and many more.
 The major areas of research and development are in the area of computer vision, natural language processing, reinforcement learning, data analytics, and healthcare.
 We are in an era where the amount of visual, audio, textual data available is growing exponentially.
 This data has given us the abilities to create results better than human accuracies at tasks like classification, detection, etc.

 The research started with simple image processing like segmentation algorithms.
 Today, it stands at complex deep neural networks which can recognize what and where an object is.
 They can even generate faces by learning the features from a dataset, through deep neural networks called generative adversarial networks.
 The research today mainly focuses on solving some of the unsolved problems in the domain of computer vision.
 One problem in this list is something that we as humans do daily.
 2D to 3D images generation.
 Understanding the depth of objects in images is indeed valuable information, given which many applications become more efficient.
 Capsule Nets can solve this problem due to their ability to store spatial information, unlike the usual convolutional neural networks.
 Some of the tasks in this domain are image classification, object detection, semantic labelling of objects, face detection, 2D – 3D model generation for objects(Apple’s FaceID does this on a phone within a fraction of a second), image-to-text generation, and self-driving cars.
 This field will combine with Natural Language Processing.
 It will help in creating very powerful algorithms that can automate many of our day-to-day tasks.